-Set your SatNav for Malmesbury and drop in and say hello!
+Set your SatNav for Malmesbury!
 What better way to visit the town than with our own insider guide from the people that are in the know!

 Our store staff have put together their favourite places to visit, the best venues to eat and chill out as well as some interesting activities and events to fill your weekend or a cheeky week away.

 Don’t forget when you’re there to pop in and see our latest new arrivals!